Dual number: Modern definition

 It may also be defined as the exterior algebra of a one-dimensional vector space with $\varepsilon$ as its basis element.

 Division

-Division of dual numbers is defined when the real part of the denominator is non-zero.
+Division of dual numbers is defined when the real part of the denominator (c in the equations below) is non-zero.
 The division process is analogous to complex division in that the denominator is multiplied by its conjugate in order to cancel the non-real parts.